weberlab-hhu/Helixer/README.md

 ```shell script
 python3 helixer/prediction/LSTMModel.py --data-dir example/train/ --save-model-path example/best_helixer_model.h5 --epochs 5 --units 64 --pool-size 10
 ```
+>Note: if you are running this on the CPU instead of GPU,
+>or if you want to train
+>a model that can later be ran on the CPU, you will have
+>to set the parameter `--cpu-compatible`.

 Right before the training starts we may get one or two warnings about the data that are not relevant for this example.
 This trains a very